An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 parseAsInt and parseAsFloat

-parseAsInt attempts to parse the input String as an Int and returns a 2-tuple, the first value of which is Boolean, with true indicating whether or not the parse has succeeded, and the second value being the resulting Int.
+Function parseAsInt attempts to parse the input String as an Int, and returns a 2-tuple, the first value of which is Boolean, with true indicating whether or not the parse has succeeded, and the second value being the resulting Int.

 parseAsFloat does the equivalent for floating point.
-Operation is illustrated with by these tests:
+Operation is illustrated by these tests:

 +test optional descriptionassert parseAsInt("31")computed value is tuple(true, 31)expected valuepassassert parseAsInt("0")computed value is tuple(true, 0)expected valuepassassert parseAsInt("thirty one")computed value is tuple(false, 0)expected valuepassassert parseAsInt("3.1")computed value is tuple(false, 0)expected valuepassassert parseAsFloat("31")computed value is tuple(true, 31)expected valuepassassert parseAsFloat("0")computed value is tuple(true, 0)expected valuepassassert parseAsFloat("3.1")computed value is tuple(true, 3.1)expected valuepassend test